novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-90.md

 Honestly, the recent success of the portal site 【Jungle】 was largely due to their knowledge service attracting more people.

 "Okay, okay.
-Stop bickering, Jang Team Leader, we need to do the final simulation now."
+Stop bickering, Team Leader Jang, we need to do the final simulation now."

 "Yes, Team Leader."